Alamo Area Poets of Texas

-Meetings are second Tuesday of the month, year-round, at 6:30 to 8:00, in Benbrook Public Library at 1065 Mercedes St, Benbrook.
+Meetings are the forth Tuesday of the month, year-round, at 6:30 to 8:00, in Benbrook Public Library at 1065 Mercedes St, Benbrook.

 - We are a workshop group; members submit a poem for blind critique.
 FtWPS also participates in community activities to promote poetry.

 Greater Ellis County Poetry Society Chapter (New Chapter)

 Refel Rushing has founded the Greater Ellis County Poetry Society and is looking for active members who want to help make it grow into a successful and productive network of poetry enthusiasts.(Waxahachie)

 Hi-Plains Chapter Poetry Society of Texas